Aeonoi/rust-do/README.md

 * [ ] '--help or -h': Displays help information about the program.
 * [X] 'add <string>': Appends the specified string to the ``todo`` file.
-* [ ] 'remove <index>': Removes the todo item at the specified index.
+* [X] 'remove <index>': Removes the todo item at the specified index.
 * [X] 'list': Lists all the current todo items.
 * [X] 'clear': Clears all todo items from the ``todo`` file.

+Improved basic functionality.
+* [ ] 'history': Loads the history indexed and tells what the operation and the string was
 * [ ] 'revert': Reverts the last removal operation, restoring the most recently removed todo item.
 Will only work if a removal has occurred since the last revert.
 * [ ] 'revert <index>': Reverts the operation done with the index in the history log.
-* [ ] 'history': Loads the history indexed and tells what the operation and the string was

-Improved basic functionality.
 * [ ] 'finish <index>': Marks the todo item at the specified index as completed.
 * [ ] 'remove <array of indexes>': Removes multiple todo items at the specified indexes.
 * [ ] 'list': Lists all the current todo items in a index and checkmark format.